JimLynchCodes/Quackers-Backend/ws-server/Provisioning_a_new_server.md

 Then save the record and give it a few min / hours to propagate.

+To check if it actually propagated using DNS Checker:
+Visit [DNS Checker](https://dnschecker.org/#A/www.quackers-beta.jimlynchcodes.com) and change it to your domain.

+Enter Your Domain: In the search box, type the domain you want to check (e.g., quackers-beta.jimlynchcodes.com).

+Select Record Type: Choose the type of DNS record you want to check (e.g., A, CNAME, MX, etc.) from the dropdown menu.

+Click Search: Hit the Search button.

+View Results: The tool will display results showing whether your domain resolves correctly from different locations around the world.

 <br/>

 ## 4)  Set ports & firewall stuff